COVID-19 Impact on Fleet Marines

 For the full transcript of the teleconference, visit defense.gov.

 The purpose of the DOD imposed travel restrictions is to protect our fighting forces from contracting the Coronavirus during these uncertain times.
 Travel restrictions from the DOD are changing continually during the pandemic.
-Please see the red alert section above with a PDF file for travel FAQ from the DOD.
+These travel restrictions have been extended through June 30.
+Please see the red bar above with a PDF file for travel FAQ from the DOD.

 Additionally, see this page for press releases from the DOD on travel.
 We are updating this as often as the DOD sends out press releases.